chrisstraw/angular-dockerize/README.md

-Example of Dockerized Angular project using a devcontainer
+My working examples of a Dockerized Angular project

 _I typically create my git repo separately, then create my angular app in another directory, then copy it into my git directory_